com-480-data-visualization/est-property-prices/docs/milestone_2.md

 ## Current Prototype

+You can find our current data visualization [here](https://suvariik.eu/).

 ### To Do

 - [ ] Be more specific with chart titles and **tooltip descriptions** to ensure clarity and usability.